 The awe-inspiring “lost city” of Machu Picchu is set on a high mountain ridge above the Urubamba Valley.
 For younger children, we recommend taking the train, which is part of the fun.
 We find that kids love trying out new forms of transportation and the views during the journey are amazing.
 Your family will be treated to soaring green mountains and the rushing Urubamba River.
 For more adventurous families, go on a guided trek up to Machu Picchu, you won’t regret it.
 The whole family will love taking selfies with alpacas as the iconic Incan ruins provide the perfect backdrop, making for some seriously envy inducing photos.

-And for a taste of local culture and Peruvian life as it used to be, the nearby Sacred Valley is home to small villages where locals walk around in colorful traditional dress and there are tons of manageable craft markets overflowing with souvenirs to peruse.
+And for a taste of local culture and Peruvian life as it used to be, the nearby Sacred Valley is home to small villages where locals walk around in colourful traditional dress and there are tons of manageable craft markets overflowing with souvenirs to peruse.

 If after exploring Machu Picchu you've caught the adventure bug, then the Amazon is a perfect next stop.
 Easier to access than the Brazilian portion of the Amazon, the rainforest is an area of profound natural beauty and fantastic wildlife viewing.
-On nature hikes and walks, your family can spot snakes, toucans, butterflies, monkeys, turtles, lizards and brightly colored macaws.
+On nature hikes and walks, your family can spot snakes, toucans, butterflies, monkeys, turtles, lizards and brightly coloured macaws.